Valuation (algebra)

 In algebra (in particular in algebraic geometry or algebraic number theory), a valuation is a function on a field that provides a measure of the size or multiplicity of elements of the field.
 It generalizes to commutative algebra the notion of size inherent in consideration of the degree of a pole or multiplicity of a zero in complex analysis, the degree of divisibility of a number by a prime number in number theory, and the geometrical concept of contact between two algebraic or analytic varieties in algebraic geometry.
+In all of these examples, the valuation assumes integer values and is therefore called a discrete valuation, but in general, the integers are replaced by an abelian totally ordered group.

 A field with a valuation on it is called a valued field.

 Definition

+Discrete valuations

+A discrete valuation on a field K is a function: